MANAGEMENTS DISCUSSION & ANALYSIS

 The Independent Directors have assessed the quality quantity and timeliness of flow ofinformation between the Company management and the Board.

 A Risk Management Policy was framed and approved by the Board.
-The objective of thispolicy is to minimize the adverse impact of various risks on business goals and objectivesand enhancement of the value of stakeholders.
-The risk management process is reviewed bythe Audit Committee and their suggestion and observation are implemented.
+The objective of thispolicy is to minimise the adverse impact of various risks on business goals and objectivesand enhancement of the value of stakeholders.
+A Risk Management Committee has beenconstituted to assess the risk and mitigation.

 The vigil mechanism of the Company incorporates a whistle blower policy in terms oflisting agreement (now SEBI Listing Regulations) with Stock Exchange.
-Through this policyit aims to provide an avenue for employees to raise their concerns on any violation oflegal or regulatory requirements fraud misfeasance misrepresentation of financialstatements and reports.
+Through this policyit aims to provide an avenue for employees to raise their concerns on any violation oflegal or regulatory requirements fraud malfeasance misrepresentation tatements offinancial and reports.

 The Company has in place an Anti-Sexual Harassment Policy in line with the requirementsof The Sexual Harassment of Women at the Workplace (Prevention Prohibition &Redressal) Act 2013.
 Internal Complaints Committee (ICC) has been set up to redresscomplaints regarding sexual harassment.
 All employees (permanent contractual temporarytrainees) are covered under this policy.